LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 ## Smart Contracts

+> **⚠️ WARNING:** Following the previous topics, we assume that you have already **created a new wallet for development purposes only with no live funds**.
+It is essential to only connect to your newly created development Metamask/Alfajores wallet when practicing or testing deployments. **Accidential usage of live wallets can result real ETH usage and an unwanted financial cost.**

 Let's create a new directory on your computer, and initialize a Git repo there (which will house all our code) by running the following command :

 ```shell